-Yeast has an expiration date and after that date will not be as effective.
+Yeast has an expiration date, and after that date will not be as effective.
 Yeast should be stored in a cool, dry place.
-Yeast may have been dissolved in too hot of water or the liquid ingredients in the recipe may be too hot, causing yeast to die.
-Also check to make sure the temperature of the ingredients, if they are too cold it could cause some of the yeast to die.
+Yeast may have been dissolved in too hot of water or the liquid ingredients in the recipe may be too hot, causing the yeast to die.
+Also, check to make sure the temperature of the ingredients; if they are too cold, it could cause some of the yeast to die.

 Was the dough kneaded properly?